xyao7/HDOCK-Multimer/README.md

-# HDock-Multimer
+# HDOCK-Multimer

-`HDock-Multimer (HDM)` is a computational tool developed for predicting the structure of large protein assemblies.
+`HDOCK-Multimer (HDM)` is a computational tool developed for predicting the structure of large protein assemblies.

 With the stoichiometry file, AlphaFold-predicted monomer and subcomponent structures as input, `HDM` automatically selects suitable modeling strategies, including asymmetric docking, symmetric docking and assembly.
 The final output is a set of ranked predicted structures of the full complex.